 - Potato Salad with Old Bay and Bacon

 - Thick and Creamy Potato and Ham Soup

 - Baked Carrot and Potato Fries

 - Yummy Funeral Potatoes

 - Slow Cooker Hobo Dinner

-These Skillet Potatoes with Cheese and Bacon are extra awesome because not only do they make a great side dish for chicken and pork chops, they can also be made for breakfast.
+These Skillet Potatoes with Cheese and Bacon are extra awesome because not only do they make a great side dish for chicken and pork chops, but they can also be made for breakfast.
 Throw a fried egg on top of a scoop of these and, yum, yum, yum!
-Another great selling point for this recipe is that they are gluten free.
-I’m always looking for great gluten free recipes to pull out when I need to feed my sisters family or gluten free friends.
+Another great selling point for this recipe is that they are gluten-free.
+I’m always looking for great gluten-free recipes to pull out when I need to feed my sister’s family or gluten-free friends.